Text size adjustment

 The environmental forecasts comprise the physical volumes that are flowing in the production facilities on the respective fields, both from and to own fields and connected fields, and entailing emissions to air and/or discharges to sea.

 Associated fields that are included in the assumptions for environmental emissions should be listed in the cell above.
+Please distinguish between fields that you are receiving products from and fields that are recipients from your field (for instance by using two lines in cell BY32; Alt+Return to make a new line).

-Gas received shall include all gas received or purchased for fuel, injection, resale or storage.
+Gas received (column BY) shall include all gas received or purchased for fuel, injection, resale or storage.
 It is insignificant whether the gas is actually used for this purpose, or whether it substitutes for gas produced from the reporting field/discovery.

-Deliveries of oil/NGL/condensate are sales of oil/NGL/condensate (including oil/NGL/condensate that is treated from associated fields) converted into Sm³ oil equivalents (1 tonne NGL = 1.9 Sm³ oil).
+Deliveries of oil/NGL/condensate (column CA) are sales of oil/NGL/condensate (including oil/NGL/condensate that is treated from associated fields) converted into Sm³ oil equivalents (1 tonne NGL = 1.9 Sm³ oil).
 NGL that follows the oil stream shall be reported here.
 The volumes shall be referred to the metering point (fiscal) for shipping/export of gas on the facility.

-Injected water is the total volume of water (seawater and/or produced water) injected for pressure support or disposal.
+Injected water (column CF) is the total volume of water (seawater and/or produced water) injected for pressure support or disposal.
 If a field delivers water to an installation on another field, the injection is to be reported where the pumping work actually takes place.

-Diesel consumption that is not subject to the CO2 tax under the CO2 Tax Act shall be reported in a separate column and shall include mainly diesel consumption on mobile facilities that are involved in petroleum activity.
+Diesel consumption (column CJ) that is not subject to the CO2 tax under the CO2 Tax Act shall be reported in a separate column and shall include mainly diesel consumption on mobile facilities that are involved in petroleum activity.

 Emissions of CO2 and NOx from fuel gas, flaring and diesel include emissions from permanent facilities, mobile facilities linked to a permanent facility in production (activities subject to the CO2 tax) and facilities that are not covered under the CO2 Tax Act.